1998–2002 Argentine great depression: Debt restructuring

-When the default was declared in 2002, foreign investment stopped and capital flow ceased almost completely.
+When the default was declared in 2002, foreign investment stopped, and capital flow ceased almost completely and immediately.
 The government faced severe challenges in trying to refinance its debt.

 The government reached an agreement in 2005 by which 76% of the defaulted bonds were exchanged for other bonds at a nominal value of 25 to 35% of the original and at longer terms.
 A second debt restructuring in 2010 brought the percentage of bonds out of default to 93%, but some creditors have still not been paid.
 Foreign currency denominated debt thus fell as a percentage of GDP from 150% in 2003 to 8.3% in 2013.

 Criticism of IMF

 The IMF accepted no discounts in its part of the Argentine debt.
 Some payments were refinanced or postponed on agreement.
 However, IMF authorities at times expressed harsh criticism of the discounts and actively lobbied for the private creditors.

 In a speech before the United Nations General Assembly on 21 September 2004, Kirchner said, "An urgent, tough, and structural redesign of the International Monetary Fund is needed, to prevent crises and help in [providing] solutions."
-Implicitly referencing the fact that the intent of the original Bretton Woods system was to encourage economic development, Kirchner warned that the IMF today must "change that direction, which took it from being a lender for development to a creditor demanding privileges."
+Implicitly referencing the fact that the intent of the original Bretton Woods system was to encourage economic development, Kirchner warned that the IMF today must "change that direction, which took it from being a lender for development to a creditor demanding privileges".

 During the weekend of 1–2 October 2004, at the annual meeting of the IMF/World Bank, leaders of the IMF, the European Union, the Group of Seven industrialised nations, and the Institute of International Finance (IIF), warned Kirchner that Argentina had to come to an immediate debt-restructuring agreement with creditors, increasing its primary budget surplus to slow debt increases and imposing structural reforms to prove to the world financial community that it deserved loans and investment.

-In 2005, turned its primary surplus into an actual surplus, Argentina began paying the IMF on schedule, with the intention of regaining financial independence.
+In 2005, after turning its primary surplus into an actual surplus, Argentina began paying the IMF on schedule, with the intention of regaining financial independence.
 On 15 December 2005, following a similar action by Brazil, Kirchner suddenly announced that Argentina would pay the whole debt to the IMF.
 The debt payments, totaling US$9.810 billion, were previously scheduled as instalments until 2008.
 Argentina paid it with the central bank's foreign currency reserves.
 The payment was made on 6 January 2006.

 In a June 2006 report, a group of independent experts hired by the IMF to revise the work of its Independent Evaluation Office (IEO) stated that the assessment of the Argentine case suffered from manipulation and lack of collaboration on the part of the IMF; the IEO is claimed to have unduly softened its conclusions to avoid criticizing the IMF's board of directors.